CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

 Over time, some attributes became outdated, were inconsistently named, or were not exposed correctly, making certain resources challenging to understand and use effectively within the ACI provider.
 By cleaning and renaming these attributes, we aim to:

-1. **Improve Clarity**: Ensure that attribute names are clear and descriptive, making it easier for users to understand their purpose.
+1. **Improve Clarity:** Ensure that attribute names are clear and descriptive, making it easier for users to understand their purpose.
-2. **Enhance Consistency**: Standardize attribute names and structures across resources and data sources.
+2. **Enhance Consistency:** Standardize attribute names and structures across resources and data sources.
-3. **Simplify Usage**: Remove outdated attributes to streamline the configuration process.
+3. **Simplify Usage:** Remove outdated attributes to streamline the configuration process.

 We understand the importance of maintaining backward compatibility to avoid disrupting existing configurations.
 Therefore, during the transition period, both legacy and redefined attributes are supported.
 This approach allows users to continue using their existing configurations while gradually adopting the redefined attributes.
 We have implemented deprecation warnings for legacy attributes, informing users of the upcoming changes and encouraging them to transition to the redefined attribute as soon as possible.